Nothing to Do Town: Background

 In an interview with Country Now, Scott explained the inspiration of the song: "It says what I wanted to say right now in my career.
 It’s just one of those songs about where I grew up.
 If you drove through my town of Bastrop, Louisiana, you would ask yourself, “what do people do here?”
 This is a ‘Nothing To Do Town.'”
 It just felt like the right single to put out."

 Music video

 The music video was released on December 18, 2018.
 Clips revealed Scott a day after growing up in Bastrop, Louisiana, and invited his friends and family to duck hunting, drive SUV and hang out with friends by bonfire.

 Commercial performance

-The song reached No.35 on Hot Country Songs chart.
+The song reached number 35 on the Billboard Hot Country Songs chart.
 On July 28, 2020, the song obtained RIAA Gold certification.